If there is one idea I’ve thought about most in the past 10+ years, it is likely game theory.

 And if they seem clear enough to you, feel free to skip the following sections.

-Before I dive into examples, it may be helpful to think of these “game” types as situations instead of games.
+But before I dive into examples, I recommend you think of these “game” types as situations instead of games.

-Even though the vocabulary of games with players, points, and more is helpful for discussing game theory, not all situations in which game theory applies are “games” as we think of them.
+Even though the vocabulary of games with players, points, and more is helpful for discussing game theory, game theory has much broader application than simply in “games” as we think of them.

 Rather, game theory seems to be a helpful framework for understanding many situations in which multiple people or entities interact, whether it’s considered a game or not.